MKesenheimer/fault-injection-library/README.md

 pip install -r requirements.txt
 ```

-If you use the rk6006 power supply and want to power-cycle the target via software (recommended):
+If you use the rk6006 power supply and want to power-cycle the target via software, install the rd6006 library (supplied as submodule):
 ```bash
 cd rd6006
 python setup.py install
 ```

+However, usage of the rk6006 power supply is optional.
+The Pico Glitcher is also capable of power-cycling the target via software.

 ## Installing micropython scripts on the Raspberry Pi Pico